 After another amazing summer of Creative Camping throughout 2018 we’re now looking forward to planning our 2019 programme, and are hoping for a grant from Children In Need in order to do so.
 Children In Need have been wonderful supporters of the work we’ve done in the past, helping us to get more young people out into the wild to challenge themselves and build their confidence in an inclusive environment.

-We’ve got another series of wonderful camps planned for 2017,with grants from Summerfield Trust and Barnwood on top of County Council funding for providing short breaks for disabled young people.
-There will be at least six camps with 90 places for disabled and non-disabled young people to develop confidence, independence and raise expectations of self and others.
+We’ve enjoyed another series of wonderful camps throughout the summer of 2018, with grants from Summerfield Trust and Barnwood, on top of County Council funding, for providing short breaks for disabled young people.
+There were five camps with 90 places for disabled and non-disabled young people to develop confidence, independence and raise expectations of self and others.

 Our green trailer is filled with our cosy bell tents and complete field kitchen and the whole thing is available to borrow for community groups – so give us a call if you are interested in getting more young people outside in nature and need the kit!